aakashdahake/Crypto-Tracker/README.md

 Hello All,

-I have created a tool for Indian Crypto lovers who love to trade on WazirX.com
+I have created a tool for Indian Crypto lovers who love to trade on WazirX.com <BETA VERSION>

 What does this tool do?
 --> It alerts trader when his/her set price (Track Price) for selected Cryptocurrency on WazirX reaches to latest buy price at the moment.